-Now in its 9th year, with over 2,000 downloads a month, the Journal of Place Management and Development has established itself as a leading urban studies journal.
-Click here to find out more.
+Now in its 10th year, with over 30,000 downloads a year, the Journal of Place Management and Development has established itself as a leading journal in critical place management disciplines.

 Download our latest report (zip) for the retail property and place management industries.
 Find out how towns, cities and district centres need to stay relevant for their 21st Century catchment

 Since the 1980s Manchester Metropolitan University researchers have been studying change in the retail sector and retail locations such as town centres.
 They have produced over 300 academic articles, won major prizes and awards as well as undertaking a number of applied research projects for the private, public and third-sector.